emsoltan/testing_conflictsxx/test.md

-Change this line
+Modify this line
-Delete this line.
+Don't Delete this line.
 Leave this line.

+Adding a different line on a different place.